Mowsh/tg-social-poster/README.md

 ### Basic
 - `TG_API_KEY` - Telegram bot's full API key (required)
 - `CHANNEL_ID` - Channel ID for this bot to copy messages from (required)
+- `IGNORE_STRING` - If your post contains this string, the bot will ignore it and not post it to any social networks.

 ### X/Twitter (Optional)
 Set the following environment variables: